Hypertension

 • Both

-In most patients, CO is normal or slightly increased, and TPR is increased.
+In most patients with hypertension, CO is normal or slightly increased, and TPR is increased.
 This pattern is typical of primary hypertension and hypertension due to primary aldosteronism, pheochromocytoma, renovascular disease, and renal parenchymal disease.

 Plasma volume tends to decrease as BP increases; rarely, plasma volume remains normal or increases.
 Plasma volume tends to be high in hypertension due to primary aldosteronism or renal parenchymal disease and may be quite low in hypertension due to pheochromocytoma.